Nabil Elaraby

+Elaraby served as one of the liaisons between the protesters and the government during the 2011 Egyptian protests, and played a key role in pressing for the removal of President Hosni Mubarak.
+Afterwards, he served as the Foreign Affairs Minister of Egypt in Essam Sharaf's post-revolution government from March to June 2011.

+Elaraby also served on the United Nations Compensation Commission in Geneva from 1999 to 2001, and was a member of the International Court of Justice from 2001 to February 2006.
+He was honored with the Grand Cordon of the Order of the Arab Republic of Egypt and as the Grand Officier of the Order of the Republic of Tunisia.

-Early life and education
+Personal life

 Elaraby was born on 15 March 1935.
-He holds a J.S.D.
+He held a J.S.D.
 (1971) and an LL.M.
-(1969) from New York University School of Law and a law degree from Cairo University's Faculty of Law (1955).
+(1969) from the New York University School of Law and a law degree from Cairo University's Faculty of Law (1955).

+Elaraby died on 26 August 2024, at the age of 89.

 Career

-Elaraby is a partner at Zaki Hashem & Partners in Cairo, specializing in negotiations and arbitration.
+Elaraby was a partner at Zaki Hashem & Partners in Cairo, specialising in negotiations and arbitration.

 Egyptian government

 Elaraby was legal adviser and director in the Legal and Treaties Department of the Ministry of Foreign Affairs from 1976 to 1978 and then Ambassador to India from 1981 to 1983.
 He then returned to his previous post at the Foreign Ministry from 1983 to 1987.

 He was legal adviser to the Egyptian delegation to the Camp David Middle East peace conference in 1978, head of the Egyptian delegation to the Taba negotiations from 1985 to 1989, and Agent of the Egyptian Government to the Egyptian-Israeli arbitration tribunal (Taba dispute) from 1986 to 1988.

-He was appointed by the Egyptian Minister of Justice on the list of arbitrators in civil and commercial affairs in Egypt in 1995.
+He was appointed by the Egyptian Minister of Justice to the list of arbitrators in civil and commercial affairs in Egypt in 1995.

+He was Egypt's top negotiator at the Taba Summit in 2001.